Kavinga Safari Camp

 The central dining and lounge area has a deck above, providing a magnificent view across the dry riverbed and to the pan below.
 Complete with a comfortable lounge, bar, dining area and cool window seats, the main lodge also has an outdoor lavatory.

 Approximately 9km from Kavinga Safari Camp is the renowned Chitake Spring, which has a legendary reputation for superb game viewing and predators.
-The herds of buffalo, which drink at the spring through the dryer months, are frequent visitors to the area, as they traverse the valley in search of grazing.
+The herds of buffalo, which drink at the spring through the dryer months, are frequent visitors to this area, as they traverse the valley in search of grazing and water.
 Most evenings, herds of elephant gather in the riverbed, providing a wonderful wildlife spectacle.
 Shyer species, like leopard, visit the pan right below the camp under the cover of darkness.

 Access to the camp is either by air or road.
-The camp is just 26km off the main tarred Chirundu road, making it easy for self-drivers.
-The concession has its own airstrip, situated approximately 5km from the camp, so you can enjoy a 20 minute game drive whilst en route to camp.
-Since the camp does not allow younger children, families (or groups with children) can enjoy an exclusive safari experience by taking all 7 tents.
+The camp is just 26 kms off the main tarred Chirundu road, making it easy for self-drivers.
+The concession has its own airstrip, situated approximately 5 kms from the camp.
+The camp does not allow younger children, so families (or groups with small children) can hire the camp exclusively by taking all 7 tents.

-• Located in the southern section of Mana Pools National Park
+• Located in the interior of Mana Pools National Park close to the

 Accommodation at Kavinga Safari Camp

 • 7 raised tented rooms with 2 three-quarter beds with flexible arrangements